work-bunny/workbunny.co/README.md

 This repo is for the official website of Work Bunny at https://workbunny.co.

 It contains a React + TypeScript + Vite web app.
-Currently, it points to a  'coming soon' landing page to be added to a waitlist for when we launch the web and mobile app which are currently in development.
+Currently, it points to a  *coming soon* landing page to be added to a waitlist for when we launch the web and mobile app which are currently in development.

-To gain access and possibly collaborate on the project, visit the official website and fill the 'Join The Team' form and we'll get back to you soon.
+To gain access and possibly collaborate on the project, visit the official website and fill the *Join The Team* form and we'll get back to you soon.

 ## Getting started